jruch/docker-kuali-rice/README.md

 		boot2docker.io

-nce you've started your boot2docker instance, update your host file with
+Once you've started your boot2docker instance, update your host file with

 		##  boot2docker <ip address>
 		##  warning: this ip address may change